-Carry out the odour test by depressing the odour test button and smelling the air exhausted from the sintered outlet.
+Carry out the odour test by gently opening the flow control valve and smelling the air exhausted from the sintered outlet, then close the valve.
 If there is a serious odour problem, fail the sample at this point of the test.
 Initiating flows of seriously contaminated air through the tube ports could result in damage to the unit.
 If the odour test is satisfactory, press the 'pass' icon.